pp253/line-counter/README.md

 - **Colorful**: Easy to read.
 - **Support `.gitignore`**: Ignore something like `node_modules` automatically.
-- **File Extension Ranking**: Tell you what kind of languege you used the most.
+- **File Extension Ranking**: Show you what kind of languege you used the most.

 ## How to use?